Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### For each of the following statements, select Yes if the statement is true, Otherwise, select No. A company can extend the computing resources of its internal network by using a hybrnd cloud.
+### A company can extend the computing resources of its internal network by using a hybrid cloud.

 - [x] Yes.
 - [ ] No.